b00nb0b/blog/_posts/2014-07-21-Using-Head.js-to-lazy-load-assets-after-grunt-usemin-run.md

 }
 ```

 This is the example part of my `Gruntfile.js` which configures the [grunt-text-replace](https://github.com/yoniholmes/grunt-text-replace) plugin to search for all `script` and `<link>` elements and replace them with `<script>head.load('filename')</script>`.
-Futhermore headjs provides a `ready`-callback, which is triggered when all resources are sucessfully loaded.
-My app is bootstraped inside the `initAngularApp` function, which will accordingly wrapped by `head.ready(function() { initAngularApp... });`.
-Since i dont want it in my development environment I do this step at the very end of my grunt task list:
+Futhermore headjs provides a `ready`-callback, which is triggered when all resources are successfully loaded.
+My app is bootstrapped inside the `initAngularApp` function, which will accordingly wrapped by `head.ready(function() { initAngularApp... });`.
+Since i don't want it in my development environment I do this step at the very end of my grunt task list:

 ```js
 grunt.registerTask('build', [